EliaTogni/Univault/Classes/Simulation.md

 We can also do a **resampling** using $F_e$.
 From the empirical cumulative distribution function, we draw other $n$ values at random.
 We compute $\overline{\theta}_1$, $\overline{\theta}_2$, and so on, $m$ times, by giving these $n$ values in input to $g()$.
 In this way, we have $\overline{\theta}$, computed on the original simulation, and a set of $m$ other $\overline{\theta}$ values which are computed by resampling from $F_e$.

 If $F_e$ was really matching $F$, all the values should be the same.
-In an hypotetical word in which $n$ is an arbitrary large value, we will get all the possible values out of $X$, compute the estimate on all these values and exactly rebuild $F$ using
+In an hypotetical word in which $n$ is an arbitrary large value, we will get all the possible values out of $X$, compute the estimate on all these values and, if the estimator is unbiased, we would get the actual value of the parameter.
+Then, we exactly rebuild $F$, so $F_e$ is exactly $F$, and by redoing the same operation we get again $\overline{\theta_1}, \overline{\theta_2}, \dots$, that is, the actual values of our parameter.

-The average of the differences of the $\overline{\Theta}$ from the theta bar initial, is an approximation of the ... error.
+If we try to measure in an hypotetical limit condition the difference between $\overline{\theta_1}, \overline{\theta_2}, \dots$ and $\overline{\theta}$, we would get $0$.
+Since we are not in this hypotetical limit condition but in an actual working condition in which $n$ is a limited number, we will get different values.

+We claim that the average of the differences that we can measure from $\overline{\theta_i}$ from the $\overline{\theta}$ initial, is a measure of the approximation error we are doing.
+The larger these differences, the less confident we are that our $n$ is sufficiently large to approach this limit condition.
 We compute the **mean squared error**.

 $$MSE = \sum_{i = 1}^{m}\frac{\Big( \bar{\theta_i} - \bar{\theta}\Big)^2}{m}$$

-we use $\bar{\theta}$ as if it was sample mean.
-We use MSE as if it was variance.
+Now, from an algorithmic point of view, we are able to use $\bar{\theta}$ as if it was the sample mean and, then, we use MSE as if it was the variance.
+The algorithm remains the same.

 This is supported by theory.
 By the Glivenko-Cantelli theorem that states that